KieranMcCool/RetroStation/README.md

 [Download Latest Version](https://github.com/KieranMcCool/RetroStation/blob/master/Versions/RetroStationLatest.zip?raw=true)

+**Note: Very early release, getting this working might be a challenge just now.
+Optimizations and fixes coming soon.

 ## What is RetroStation?

 RetroStation is an open source program designed to act as a graphical front-end for